 Using the screenshots above, log in to myUSF, click on Banner Self Service (Student) → Student Records → View Test Scores.
 Your test scores will determine which mathematics, language, and writing (rhetoric) courses you are eligible to enroll in.

 View your holds

-Deadline: If you're a transfer student, we recommend reviewing your degree evaluation as soon as it's available so you can register for classes on June 1.
+Deadline: If you're a transfer student, we recommend reviewing your degree evaluation as soon as it's available so you can register for classes as soon as possible.